 Halloween Pet Hazards

-This is fun, festive time of year for people, but the holiday brings with it hazards for our dogs and cats.
+This is a fun, festive time of year for people, but the holiday carries with it hazards for our dogs and cats.

 Keep pets safe from cruel people looking to prank or hurt your pets.
 Do not leave them unattended outside on Halloween, the day before or after.
 Be especially mindful if you own a black cat.

-If you are leaving your pets home alone make sure they are comfortable with a radio or TV on to lessen the noise from outside.
-Keeping them in upstairs rooms or rooms in the back of the house may also help.
+If you are leaving your pets home alone, make sure they are comfortable with a radio or TV on to lessen the noise from outside.
+Keeping them in upstairs rooms or rooms at the back of the house may also help.

 Call your closest World of Animals Veterinary Hospital at 267-800-PETS if your pet should ingest any candy or get into any scary predicament on Halloween.